AleksandrRogachev94/AleksandrRogachev94.github.io/_posts/2018-10-01-showing_online_users_with_socket_io_without_persistence.markdown

 **Backend**

-Let's start with backend
+Let's start with backend.
 I define a service `SocketsService`:

 ```typescript
 import * as socketIO from 'socket.io';